 In the 19th century, history became increasingly important and took on the quality of destiny.
 Arrogantly, European civilization saw itself as the goal to which all history had been progressing and constructed narratives that made sense of the past in those terms.
 The German philosopher Georg Wilhelm Friedrich Hegel (1770-1831) articulated a grand scheme of history as a logical development, which culminated in the end point of the Prussian state.
 Philosopher and social revolutionary Karl Marx (1818-83) later adapted Hegel's scheme into his own theory ("historical materialism"), in which he claimed that economic progress, which caused conflict between the social classes, would inevitably one day result in the proletariat seizing power from the bourgeoisie, while the capitalist world order collapsed under its own inner contradictions.
-Arguably, Marxism was to prove the most influential and durable of all historical "grand narratives".
+Arguably, Marxism was to prove the most influential and durable of all historical "grand narratives."

 Like other areas of knowledge, in the 19th century history underwent professionalization and it became an academic discipline.
-Academic history aspired to the status of a science, and the accumulation of "facts" was its avowed purpose.
-A gap opened up between "serious" history - often heavy on economic statistics - and the colourful literary works of popular historians, such as Jules Michelet (1798-1874) and Thomas Macaulay (1800-59).
+Academic history aspired to the status of a science, and the

+History is little more than the crimes, follies, and misfortunes of mankind.
+Edward Gibbon The History of the Decline and Fall of the Roman Empire (1776) accumulation of "facts" was its avowed purpose.
+A gap opened up between "serious" history-often heavy on economic statistics and the colorful literary works of popular historians, such as Jules Michelet (1798-1874) and Thomas Macaulay (1800-59).